Shirnig/todos/README.md

 # Todos

 A notes platform written in React.js and Typescript<br/>
-More technilogies used: Mobx, JSON.server, Bootstrap, Styled Components
+More technilogies used: JSON.server, Mobx, Axios, Lodash, Moment.js, React-Bootstrap, Styled Components

 ## Installation